wry0313/gavinwang.dev/posts/markdown_react_js.md

 ```

 Now you can add your own HTML elemnts to your markdown flle!
-If you want to apply `Tailwindcss`, make sure to add the code in your `tailwind.config.js`:
+If you want to apply Tailwind util classes to your HTML elements in you markdown file, make sure to add this code in your `tailwind.config.js` file:
 ```js
 module.exports = {
   content: [